scottkleinman/nepal2017/installing_wordpress.md

 Grant: Yes
 ```

-When you move the blog to the internet, you will have to assign a different user and password to the database, but that's not necessary for a local installation.
+When you move the blog to the internet, you will have to assign a more secure username and password to the database, but that's not necessary for a local installation.

 ## Finally, install Wordpress